jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
-The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest, or donate.
+The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest or donate.
 The media tricks you.
 They say their ideological purity will hold the government accountable to their "good" ideology.
-But, both sides only want you to keep watching the Left/Right circus.
-As is you're the audience of your own society.
+But, both sides only want you to keep watching the Left/Right circus as if you're the audience of your own society.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?